glitterlee/PythonTraining/README.md

 # PythonTraining

-## Install Python Environment
+## Install Django Python Environment

 ### Windows

-Note: For lines with multiple commands the first one is perffered, e.g. the `py -<version>`.
+**Note:** For lines with multiple commands the first one is perffered, e.g. the `py -<version>`.
 The other will only work if the python version you want to use is linked to the `python` command.

 1. Go-to the python download page and download python 3.6
     1. https://www.python.org/downloads/